test-objects/test-objects-for-scala/README.md

 ```

 It's recommended to name your custom test objects with following the convention `ATest{OBJECT_NAME}`.
 In our example this would give us ATestBoat.
-Lets implement ATestBoat:
+Lets implement `ATestBoat`:

 ```SCALA
 package co.onaboat.tdk.testobjects